-DMH seeks to reach an agreement with one vendor as an independent contractor to provide project evaluation services for the DMH's, Mississippi's Emergency Response to COVID-19 (MERC-19) project.
-Funding for the project is awarded by the Substance Abuse and Mental Health Services Administration (SAMHSA), and runs from May 31, 2020 to September 29, 2021 (sixteen months).
+DMH seeks to reach an agreement with one vendor as an independent contractor to provide project evaluation services for DMH's Mississippi State Opioid Response (SOR) project.
+Funding for the project is awarded by the Substance Abuse and Mental Health Services Administration (SAMHSA), and runs from January 1, 2019 to September 29, 2020.

-In order to ensure continuity in project evaluation services, DMH seeks to enter into one contract with one vendor for the initial twelve (12) months of the total sixteen (16) months.
+In order to ensure continuity in project evaluation services, DMH seeks to enter into a multi-term contract with one vendor for two (2) years.
 DMH expects project evaluation services to be initiated upon execution of an approved and signed contract.